easonchai/strapi-provider-upload-firebase-storage/README.md

 ## Configurations

 Your configuration is passed down to the provider. (e.g: `admin.initializeApp()`).
-You can see the complete list of options [here](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#constructor-property)
+Currently, it only passes in the service account credentials and databaseURL.
+You can see the complete list of options [here](https://firebase.google.com/docs/database/admin/start).

-See the [using a provider](https://strapi.io/documentation/developer-docs/latest/development/plugins/upload.html#using-a-provider) documentation for information on installing and using a provider.
-And see the [environment variables](https://strapi.io/documentation/developer-docs/latest/setup-deployment-guides/configurations.html#environment-variables) for setting and using environment variables in your configs.
+There are a few additional configurations that you can pass into the provider.
+You can view all the optional [upload options here](https://googleapis.dev/nodejs/storage/latest/global.html#CreateWriteStreamOptions) and [delete options here](https://googleapis.dev/nodejs/storage/latest/File.html#delete).

 **Example**